 Taste: Caramel, Orange and a little Salt along with a warming hit of Cinnamon and Clove.
 Also, Shortbread and a touch of Lemon.
 There’s a subtle but pleasant oiliness that gives a somewhat silky texture on the palate.

-Value for Money: A real quality dram for a relatively low price.
+Value for Money: A real quality dram at a relatively low price.

 Score: 44.5 / 50.
 About the scores…